-Young people took leading roles in the From Parks to Pavilions project, gathering interviews with players and spectators, and for the first time documenting the history and significance of early cricket leagues.
+The Quaid-e Azam Sunday Cricket League (QeAL) in Bradford, was the first Asian cricket league in Yorkshire.
+Young people took leading roles in the ‘From Parks to Pavilions’ project, gathering interviews with players and spectators, and for the first time documenting the history and significance of early cricket leagues.

-- Be realistic about the timescales and resources required for a project that involved filming and producing a documentary.
+Key learning from the project was to be more realistic about the timescales and resources required for a project that involved filming and producing a documentary.

 When working with young people, the time needed to build trust and embed learning is substantial.
 Having a variety of activities on offer helps to keep young people motivated and engaged.
 They liked seeing the project to though to the end, and took pride in their work being displayed in public.